e-cattle/install/Readme.md

 Login successful.
 Registering key ...

-You need a passphrase to unlock the secret key for user: " nome-da-chave " 4096-bit RSA key, ID 0B79B865, created 2020-01-08
+You need a passphrase to unlock the secret key for user: "bigboxx" 4096-bit RSA key, ID 0B79B865, created 2020-01-08

 Done.
-The key "nome-da-chave" (zjfdksalfjskdlfjjfdkjfd-fjdkslfjiowur82930u3893kdalfdsjfkls;jdfkl) may be used to sign your assertions.
+The key "nome-da-chave" (zjfdksalfjskdlfjjfdkjfd-fjdkslfjiowur82930u3893kdalfdsjfklsdjdfkl) may be used to sign your assertions.

 ```